A question I have been asking myself recently about the Wii U console after realising its terrible line up of games is “Is Nintendo winging it?”.

 A look at Nintendo’s profits to-date since the Wii U console release

-In the past 12 months Nintendo have sold just 2.72 million consoles with total lifetime sales at 6.17 million units, compared to Sony who have already sold 6 million Playstation 4 units and Microsoft with their next-generation console, Xbox One at 4 million consoles, its evident that Nintendo are struggling to find traction in the gaming market.
+In the past 12 months, Nintendo has sold just 2.72 million consoles with total lifetime sales at 6.17 million units, compared to Sony who have already sold 6 million Playstation 4 units and Microsoft with their next-generation console, Xbox One at 4 million consoles, it’s evident that Nintendo is struggling to find traction in the gaming market.

 Game developers not really bothered about Wii U?

-While a few ‘ok’ titles have been released for the Nintendo Wii (Donkey Kong, Super Mario World and the Recent smash Mari Kart 8) I am yet to be blasted away in complete oar with revolutionary game play or effects – everything is just a polished version of an older game with nothing really evolving.
-While there is games on the horizon which I do wish to play, the PS4 and XBOX ONE games already look like an amazing line up and they have been out a fraction of the time the Wii U has been out.
+While a few ‘ok’ titles have been released for the Nintendo Wii (Donkey Kong, Super Mario World and the Recent smash Mari Kart 8) I am yet to be blasted away in a complete oar with revolutionary gameplay or effects – everything is just a polished version of an older game with nothing really evolving.
+While there is games on the horizon that I do wish to play, the PS4 and XBOX ONE games already look like an amazing lineup and they have been out a fraction of the time the Wii U has been out.

 So this leaves me asking myself – “Do I keep my console in a bid that Nintendo will encourage game developers to support their flagship gaming console or Do I trade it in before Nintendo hit the pit and no one wants to buy a Wii U at all.”